Belfast Shore Excursions 2019

 Fans of Game of Thrones can embark on a full day tour of the series' Northern Irish filming locations.
 Giant's Causeway and the Antrim Coast is another popular option featuring incredible natural scenery.
-And as of March 2018 an express coach trip to Hillsborough Castle has been added to the list of experiences.

 Have a browse and pick the excursion that suits your taste.
 Note that each one finishes with a city tour of Belfast before returning to the cruise terminal.